Bepositivegit/Az-Questions/interview-Answers.md

 ### Azure Pipelines

 **Common questions:**
 - I have code in GitHub, and I need CI/CD with Azure Pipelines.
 How can you do that?
+  *Answer:* Create a service connection to connect GitHub.
+  At the time of creating the pipeline, modify the Git remote repository to point to **GitHub**.

 - What is the basic structure of Azure DevOps YAML?
+  *Answer:* A pipeline starts with:
+  - `trigger`: Specifies the branches that will trigger the pipeline.
+  - `pool`: Specifies the agent OS to run the pipeline.
+  - `variables`: Defines pipeline-wide variables.
+  - `stages`: Logical groupings of jobs (e.g., Build, Test, Deploy).
+  - `jobs`: Part of a **stage**.
+A collection of steps that run on the same agent.
+  - `steps`: Part of a **job**.
+Actual tasks or scripts that get executed.

 - What is the difference between **parameter** and **variable** in Azure DevOps YAML?
 - How do you connect Azure Cloud from an Azure DevOps pipeline?
 - What are the differences between Classic Pipelines and YAML Pipelines?
 - What is the difference between a build pipeline and a release pipeline?